Sunday, February 13, 2022

 Initiation Tape wears the influence of Chuck Person’s Eccojams Vol. 1 on its sleeve.
 But although Lopatin was no doubt aware of the esoteric emotions instilled by his fragments of kitschy radio pop, Eccojams feels like a collection of experiments united more by their methodology that any deliberately cultivated atmosphere.
 Initiation Tape goes further by deploying this formal technique to carve out a very specific vision.
 It evokes the feeling of being alone and madly in love on the last night, the eve of the end of the world... if this feeling was somehow preserved and reached another world many years later, a message in a bottle.
 Despite the tongue in cheek connotations, the promise of the title is genuine: if you listen you’ll be trained in, initiated into the cult of the subterranean.

 Another more daunting Vektroid case study is Peace Forever Eternal - Nextcentury.
 Released half a decade later, the album reflects a creative shift in the wake of viral “success”.
-The dashed-off nature of her most famous work may have bothered Vektroid.
-It gave her an reputation among critics and casual listeners alike as a kind of conceptual provocateur—the musical equivalent of an artist who's paid millions of dollars for stacking a pile of cinderblocks in the middle of an art gallery.
-Not the reputation a teenager who grew up idolizing the puzzlemaking of Autechre, Aphex, and BoC must've wanted.
+Among critics and casual listeners alike, she was hailed as a conceptual provocateur—the musical equivalent of an artist who's paid millions of dollars for stacking a pile of cinderblocks in the middle of an art gallery.
+Not the reputation a teenager who grew up idolizing the tech wizardry of Autechre, Aphex, and BoC must've wanted.

 It’s tempting to hear an implicit challenge in the sampladelic mazes of